akalouis/akalouis.github.io/_posts/2025-06-28-can-you-mathematically-measure-fun-you-could-not-until-now.md

 > "How do you measure fun with math?"

+---

 For 50 years, game designers have been flying blind.
 They rely on gut instinct and expensive, endless playtesting to answer the industry's most fundamental question: What makes a game engaging?

 Blizzard spent years developing Overwatch through internal playtests.
 Riot Games employs armies of game designers to balance League of Legends.
 Valve is known for their intense playtesting-driven game development methodology for the "perfectly" engaging game experience.

 But, what if I told you we just solved this with pure mathematics?

-What if you could predict, before writing a single line of code, that Mechanic A will be 26.5% more engaging than Mechanic B?
+What if you could predict, before writing a single line of code, that Mechanic A will be **26.5% more engaging** than Mechanic B?

 What if it was even possible to "prove" which game design is "optimal"?